qianshanhai/q-shell/README.md

 1. server:

-just run qshd
+ Just run qshd on server:

 		 $ ./qshd

-but, you would like to run after change it to other name, such as:
+ But, you would like to run after change it to other name, such as:

 		 $ mv qshd smbd
 		 $ export PATH=.:$PATH